-In 2017, the Committee, based on the recommendations of Compensia, an independent compensation consultant, established the criteria for and selected 20 publicly traded companies constituting the peer group to be used by the Committee when evaluating executive compensation, Board of Director compensation, and equity trends ("Compensation Peer Group").
-The Compensation Peer Group was selected based on industry and financial comparability on the key metrics of (a) revenue of less than \$100 million over the prior four quarters and (b) a 30-day market capitalization of \$60 to \$450 million.
-Although the parameters enabled the potential inclusion of a diverse set of companies, ultimately the Committee focused on those companies that were similar in revenue and market capitalization, while also including those companies with which we compete for executive talent and/or compete with respect to business.
-Other criteria considered included whether the company was based in California, whether the company was included in QuickLogic's prior peer group, whether the company identified QuickLogic as a peer for compensation purposes and whether the company was a fabless semiconductor company.
-These additional factors assisted the Committee in choosing companies that would allow meaningful comparison given the primary region from which QuickLogic recruits key talent and the similarities in the business and operations with and among other fabless companies.
-For 2023 compensation decisions, we continued to use the same Compensation Peer Group as in 2022, as follows:
+The Committee, based on the recommendations of Compensia, an independent compensation consultant, has established certain criteria for selecting publicly traded companies constituting the peer group to be used by the Committee when evaluating executive compensation, Board of Director compensation, and equity trends ("Compensation Peer Group").
+The Compensation Peer Group selection criteria is based on industry and financial comparability on the key metrics of (a) revenue of less than \$100 million over the prior four quarters and (b) a 30-day market capitalization of \$60 to \$450 million.
+Although the parameters enabled the potential inclusion of a diverse set of companies, ultimately the Committee focuses on those companies that are similar in revenue and market capitalization, while also including those companies with which we compete for executive talent and/or compete with respect to business.
+Other criteria we consider includes whether the company was based in California, whether the company was included in QuickLogic's prior peer group, whether the company identified QuickLogic as a peer for compensation purposes and whether the company was a fabless semiconductor company.
+These additional factors assist the Committee in choosing companies that would allow meaningful comparison given the primary region from which QuickLogic recruits key talent and the similarities in the business and operations with and among other fabless companies.
+For 2024 compensation decisions, we utilized the Compensation Peer Group below, as follows: